adrybakov/wulfric/docs/source/user-guide/usage/other.rst

 ***************

 On this page we describe formally unrelated functions and modules of wulfric that were not mentioned in the previous pages.
-It does not describe all of them.
+We do not describe all of them.
 To see full list of wulfric capabilities see :ref:`api`.

 In the examples of this page we assume that wulfric is imported as